legaultmarc/forward/docs/source/index.rst

                 └── task_info.pkl

 This contains all the results and information needed to describe the experiment.
-The only missing thing for perfect reproductibility is a copy of the input files.
+The only missing thing for perfect reproducibility is a copy of the input files.
 Eventually, an opt-out feature will allow users to have automatic archiving of the input files.